 However, in the worst case, it saps morale, destroys motivation, and enables disenfranchised employees to go for the jugular or plot revenge scenarios against people who rated their performance less than perfect.

 Which scenario will your organization choose?
 It’s all about the details.
-Think profoundly before you move forward, learn from the mistakes of others and assess your organization’s readiness.
-Apply effective change management strategies to planning and implementation.
+Think profoundly before you move forward, learn from the mistakes of others, and assess your organization’s readiness.
+Apply effective change management strategies for planning and implementation.
 Do the right things right and you will add a powerful tool to your performance management and enhancement toolkit.